siddhesh-wagh/library-management-system/README.md

 - **User Authentication**: Introduce user roles (e.g., admin, borrower) for secure access.
 - **Graphical User Interface**: Transition to a GUI-based system for easier usability.
 - **Enhanced Search and Sort**: Implement search and sorting features for efficient book management.

+## Project Documentation

+This project includes:
+- **Architecture Diagram**: Detailed system architecture for better understanding and scalability.
+- **Project Proposal**: Initial proposal outlining the goals, features, and project scope.
+- **Project Report**: A complete project report with documentation of classes, methods, and usage.

+For access to additional documentation or inquiries, contact **sid.website11@gmail.com**.

 ## Contributing